 Work with the Advertising Standards Authority

 National Trading Standards acts as the legal backstop for the Advertising Standards Authority (ASA).
 The ASA is recognised by government, the courts and trading standards as the ‘established means’ for the enforcement of misleading advertising.
 Government favours self-regulation and sees law enforcement as a last resort.
-This is set out in law with the Consumer Protection from Unfair Trading Regulations 2008 including the requirement for law enforcement bodies to use ‘established means’ before taking any action.
+This is set out in law with the Consumer Protection from Unfair Trading Regulations 2008 that includes the requirement for law enforcement bodies to use ‘established means’ before taking any action.

 The National Trading Standards Work Areas

-National Trading Standards has teams overseeing a range of issues, from illegal money lending to copycat websites and doorstep crime.
+National Trading Standards has teams overseeing a range of issues, from copycat websites to doorstep crime.

-Consumer Harm Report 2015-16
+Consumer Harm Report 2018

-National Trading Standards’ annual Consumer Harm Report highlights key data and emerging threats to consumers
+National Trading Standards’ annual Consumer Harm Report reveals more consumer detriment prevented and record prison sentences handed down.
+Report also highlights new and emerging threats facing consumers and businesses.

 Friends Against Scams

-Scams Awareness Month 2016
+Scams Awareness Month 2018

 Scams Awareness Month is a yearly campaign which aims to create a network of confident, alert consumers who ‘don’t miss a trick’ when it comes to scams.
 Scams Awareness Month 2018 will take place in June.